bramtayl/Justly/README.md

 ## Controls

-You can edit the starting key, starting volume, and starting tempo using the sliders on the top.
+You can edit the starting key, starting volume, and starting tempo, using the sliders on the top.

 - `Starting key` is the starting ke, in Hz.
 - `Starting volume` is the starting volume, between 0 and 100%.
 To avoid peaking, lower the volume for songs with many voices.